SeaQL/seaql.github.io/SeaStreamer/docs/01-introduction/03-sea-streamer.md

 ### Consumer Mode

-There are two consuming modes:
+There are three consuming modes:

 1. Real-time: we only care about the latest messages and would be okay to miss old data
 2. Resumable: when the consumer resubscribes, it will resume from the last consumed message
+3. Load-balanced: like Resumable, but with multiple consumers sharing the same set of streams

 ## Producer